yoshizzle/developers-1/_guides/python-guide.md

 #### Filtering

 All list methods support filtering in a SQLAlchemy-like syntax.
 All API object classes have attributes for all properties listed as filterable in the object reference.
-You can search endpoints like so:
+Here is an example.

 {% highlight python %}
 # get all linodes in newark